On Earth Day, love the planet by considering a pre-loved camera

 Let’s ignore the planet for a second—used gear can be great for your wallet too.

-In our article on the best used cameras to buy right now, gear editor Stan Horaczek points out that an older full- camera that’s built like a tank can cost less than a new all-plastic APS-C camera—and will still take higher quality pictures in most situations.
+In our article on the best used cameras to buy right now, gear editor Stan Horaczek points out that an older professional full-frame camera that’s built like a tank can cost less than a new all-plastic APS-C camera—and will still take higher quality in most situations.
 The majority of photographers aren’t buying the most expensive high-end cameras so, when it comes to low- and mid-range stuff, the potential to get a better used camera is very real.

 Where to buy used gear

-The internet has made buying used gear easier than ever.
+The has made buying used gear easier than ever.
 The internet’s big-box equivalents including Amazon and ebay have dedicated shops for refurbished goods.
-Reputable photo-centric sites like KEH, or the used departments at B&H or Adorama, also make it possible to buy used gear transparently—and often with a warranty.
+Reputable -centric sites like KEH, or the used departments at B&H or Adorama, also make it possible to buy used gear transparently—and often with a warranty.
 Lensrentals also has a cool program called Keeper where you can buy its used gear.
 You can even rent something and, if you like it, keep it and have the rental fee deducted from the purchase price.

 The post On Earth Day, love the planet by considering a pre-loved camera appeared first on Popular Photography.